 Example: A business spends £50,000 on refurbishing its premises, and allocates £40,000 to fixtures, of which CAs are claimed.
 They then sell the premises and agree an amount of £15,000 for the fixtures.
 This means the business claimed £40,000 of CAs for the fixtures and £15,000 of these would be clawed back and taxed as extra profit.

 Alternative tax options

-If the £40,000 had been allocated to repairs instead of improvements, claiming back on CAs would not be an option.
-Instead, any money received would be included as proceeds in the capital gains tax (CGT) sum.
+If you have been allocated £40,000 for repairs instead of improvements, claiming back on CAs is not an option.
+Instead, any money you have received would included as proceeds in the capital gains tax (CGT) sum.
 It is possible that this could give you a lower tax bill overall.

 How to decide which option is better for you

 If your business is unincorporated a tax saving is more likely, as money back from CAs is taxed at income tax rates of up to 45%, whereas CGT is payable at just 10% or 20%.

 It’s important that you title any invoices / bills you receive for work on your premises.
 You also need to make sure that they sit comfortably under either repairs or improvements.
 This will save you a lot of legwork at a later date.
 If you are not sure, err on the side of caution and categorise it under repairs.

 Small business accounting can be challenging.
 It is an area where the incorrect tax treatment can cause you potential difficulties with HMRC.
 You need to stay on top of bookkeeping and be organised in order to get it right.

 If you need advice on small business bookkeeping then Thomas Nock Accountants are on hand.
 Just head to our website today.
 Alternatively, call 01384 261300 to find out more about our small business accounting services.